ellman121/SchoolworkArchive/README.md

 | Lab 6 | This lab reads in 4 sets of integers, where each integer is the number of coins (pennies, nickles, dimes, quarters) saved each week, and then prints out the yearly savings |
 | Lab 7 | This lab asks the user for two x values and a number of rows, then evaluates the function f(x) = (x^2 - 3x - 2) / (x^2 - 4) at a number of points, and then outputs a table of values for the function.
 | Lab 8 | This lab is an introduction to GPIO, where the user has 3 buttons and 3 LED's.
 The buttons increment, reset, and decrement the counter, and the LED's output the low 3 bits of the count.

+#### CSC 317 - Computer Organization and Architecture
+This course is an introduction to computer hardware.
+It provides students with a historical background in computing.
+Topics include Error Correcting Codes, Computer Emulation, and hardware implementaiton of assembly instructions.

+#### CSC 413 - Cryptography
+This coures is an advanced course in cryptography from a mathematical standpoint.
+Topics include classical cryptosystems (Caesar, Vigenere, Playfair, ENIGMA), symmetric-key cryptosystems (DES, AES), Public-Key Cryptography (RSA, Pohlig-Hellman, ElGamal), Secure Hashing, and Security Protocalls.
+The coures also briefly covers attacking cryptosystems.

+#### CSC 461 - Programming Languages
+This course is an introduction to the study of programming lanagues.
+The first set of material is over programming language design.
+Second, the course covers programming language paradigms.
+Topics include formal languages, automata, parsing and compiling, data abstraction, variable binding, block-structured languages, OOP, functional programming, and parallelism.